 According to Article 13 of the Regulation (EU) No 913/2010, the MB of Rail Freight Corridor North Sea - Mediterranean has established a C-OSS.
-The tasks of the C-OSS are carried out in a non-discriminatory way and maintain customer confidentiality.
+The tasks of the C-OSS are carried out in a non-discriminatory way and maintain confidentiality regarding applicants.